mono/SkiaSharp.Extended/README.md

  - [SkiaSharp.Extended.Iconify][iconify] _(iconify library)_
  - [SkiaSharp.Extended.Svg][svg] _(lightweight SVG loader)_

+## Building

+Each sub-directory has a solution file that can be opened in Visual Studio or built by MSBuild.
+All stripting and tasks are performed by MSBuild, so no external tooling is needed.

+There is a single PowerShell script that can be used to build the entire
+repository:

+    > .\build.ps1

+The CI server just runs that single file and outputs all the packages, assemblies and test results.

 ## License

 The code in this repository is licensed under the [MIT License][license].